 This is recommended for Class III and IV soils with moderately coarse textures and soils having a high wind erosion hazard.
-The practice includes the use of several types of tree and shrub species within plantings and using multiple row belts of trees and shrubs.
+The practice uses several types of tree and shrub species within plantings and multiplerow belts of trees and shrubs.

 Exceptions: